Pranabbh09/Ventilator-Pressure-Prediction/Readme.md

 ## **1\.
 Project Overview & Objective**

-This project addresses the Kaggle competition, "Ventilator Pressure Prediction," which challenges participants to predict airway pressure in an artificial lung circuit for COVID-19 patients.
+"Ventilator Pressure Prediction" which challenges participants to predict airway pressure in an artificial lung circuit for COVID-19 patients.
 The core task is a high-frequency time-series regression problem where we must predict the continuous pressure value at each time step (0.003 seconds) for a given mechanical **breath cycle**.

 **Objective:** The primary goal is to predict the internal airway pressure throughout a simulated 80-step respiratory cycle, minimizing the Mean Absolute Error (MAE) between the predicted and actual pressure readings.